jochenalt/Lisbeth/docs/source/imu.rst

 	:alt: Conventions

-Now we know how to change the state of our filter represented by a quaternion on the basis of incoming sensor data.
+Now we know how to change the state of our filter represented by a quaternion on the basis of incoming acceleration, gyro, and magnetometer data.